David-YY-Berger/Password-Vault-Chrome-Extension/README.md

 # Connecting A Password Vault (in a TEE) with a Chrome Extension
-### Project of David Berger and Eyal Seckbach - at Lev Academic Institute (Jerusalem)
+### Project of David Berger and Eyal Seckbach - at Lev Academic Institute (Jerusalem College of Technology)
 (TEE = Trusted Execution Environment)

 ## Overview